 Ricctis is knighted, becoming a Knight of Triam.
 Herzog Karl and Herzog Ludwig vie for the Korlish throne.
 Korlish suitors visit Edora; Edora decides to back Herzog Karl.
 Graf Frederek von Hufflstein, Korlish spy discovered at the court of Edora, is executed.
 King D’Aar takes an army of 3430 troops west across the Devil’s Spine to aid Karl in becoming the next King of Korland.
 The army of Ludwig and his allies from Trifall is routed; Edoran casualties number 430, including some 30 knights.
 King D’Aar returns to Krak du Lion d’Or with 200,000 pieces of gold.
-Karl is named King of Korland.
+Karl is named King of Korland, promising to pay King D’Aar 300,000 pieces of gold over the next 5 years.
 Dragons are seen battling to the east of Greensdale, in the open plains of southwest Bloodfang.
 This portends the Tale of Aaron, the first Adjudicator of Triam.
-Following an ancient map listing long-dead towns, D’Aar, Hector, Michael and others seek to piece together the history of their religion, discovering that hundreds of years ago the followers of Triam lost their way, prompting Aaron to travel east and begin anew.
-Aaron establishes the holy land of Aar.
+Following an ancient map listing long-dead towns, D’Aar, Hector, Michael and others seek to piece together the history of their religion, discovering that hundreds of years ago the followers of Triam lost their way, prompting Aaron to travel east and begin anew, establishing the holy land of Aar.
 Raised to the position of adjudicators, D’Aar and Ricctis battle former adjudicators.
 Over six weeks many more battles are fought.
 Some of the old cities are brought back to life, including the Temple of Triam north of Kianvale.
 Its holiness immediately attracts pilgrims; construction begins on the Silver City.
 Sir Kallard is wounded grievously, crushed beneath a fallen red dragon; Archbishop Anton raises him back to life at the Silver City.
 Nicomedes comes to the court of Edora.
 Three sites of Hellish evil are discovered in the mountains of Rakland.